adamenagy/aps-design-automation-nodejs/README.md

     git clone https://github.com/autodesk-platform-services/aps-design-automation-nodejs.git

-To run it, install the required packages, set the enviroment variables with your client ID, Secret and ngrok url and finally start it.
+To run it, install the required packages, set the enviroment variables with your Client ID and Secret, and finally start it.
 Via command line, navigate to the folder where this repository was cloned to and use the following commands:

 Mac OSX/Linux (Terminal)

     npm install
     export APS_CLIENT_ID=<<YOUR CLIENT ID FROM DEVELOPER PORTAL>> export APS_CLIENT_SECRET=<<YOUR CLIENT SECRET>>
-    export APS_WEBHOOK_URL=<<YOUR NGROK URL>>
     npm start

 Windows (use **Node.js command line** from the Start menu)